 Donna Tyndall & Mike Ketcham

 Donna and Mike are a true grocery couple.
 They began their careers bagging groceries; Mike with National T in Chicago in 1966 and Donna with Gelson’s Market in Burbank in 1973.
-Donna has spent her entire career with Gelson’s and is now Senior Vice President of Operations.
+Donna has spent her entire career with Gelson’s retiring in 2022 as Senior Vice President of Operations.
 Upon relocating to California, Mike worked for Lucky Stores and after several mergers and consolidations, retired as General Manager of Distribution for Albertsons.
 Mike and Donna met at the USC Food Industry Management Program in 1988 and married in 1994.
 They understand the importance of continuing education and want to give back to aspiring students in the food industry.

 Unified Grocers/SUPERVALU became part of UNFI in 2018.
 UNFI serves customers across the United States through a network of 3,324 stores composed of 3,111 wholesale primary stores operated by customers serviced by UNFI’s food distribution business and 213 traditional retail grocery stores operated under five retail banners in six geographic regions.
 Supporting the growth and development of employees and the communities we serve is an important part of our company culture.